opentelekomcloud/terraform-provider-opentelekomcloud/docs/index.md

 * `max_retries` - (Optional) Maximum number of retries of HTTP requests failed due to connection issues.

+* `allow_reauth` - (Optional) If set to false, authorization won't be performed automatically if the initial auth token get expired.
+It can be set using the `OS_ALLOW_REAUTH` environment variable.
+  Default: `true`.

 * `max_backoff_retries` - (Optional) Maximum number of retries of HTTP requests failed due to reaching the rate limit.
 It can be set using the `OS_MAX_BACKOFF_RETRIES` environment variable.
 If not set, default value is used.